AlbertoHernandezCerezo/wordle-elixir-app/Tutorial.md

 #### 2. Writing some basic game logic

 Before working with `Phoenix`, we can write some `Elixir` code to warm up and get familiar with the language.
-Since the game logic is agnostic of the framework specification we can start writing it.
+Since the game logic is agnostic of the framework specification we can start writing it, and writing some tests on the side.